Good Shepherd Non-Profit Homes Toronto

 Clinical Psychiatric Services – Access to a part-time psychiatrist and full time community mental health nurse.

-Trusteeship Program – Provides support in areas of rent and bill payment, budgeting and savings.
+Trusteeship Program – Support in areas of rent and bill payment, budgeting and savings.

 Property Management – Supported landlord and tenant issues such as building maintenance and liaising with property owners to ensure buildings are clean, safe and affordable.